MicrosoftDocs/fabric-docs/docs/governance/impact-analysis.md

 ## Open impact analysis for an item

-You can open an item's impact analysis from it's card in lineage view, or from the **Lineage** option on the items detail's page.
+You can open an item's impact analysis from its card in lineage view, or from the **Lineage** option on the items detail's page.

 * From a card in lineage view: